g41797/matryoshka-io/kitchen/docs/addendums/slot-vs-ref-counting.md

 ## Why Matryoshka uses Slots

-Matryoshka is built around one thing: an object moving from place to place.
+Matryoshka is built around one thing: an item moving from place to place.

 ```text
 Producer → Mailbox → Worker → Pool